 Group shows in UK include projects at 198 Gallery, Beaconsfield, Cafe Gallery Projects, Hanmi Gallery, Hayward Gallery, and SPACETriangle (all London), Chinese Arts Centre, Cornerhouse, and the Holden Gallery (Manchester), De La Warr Pavilion (Bexhill), Hatton Gallery (Newcastle), and the Gallery at Winchester Discovery Centre (Hampshire).
 Internationally she has shown at Gallery 4a, Australia, Beijing 798 Space, Hong Kong Arts Centre, Shanghai Duolun MoMA, and SITE Sante Fe.

 She has published three artist books: Faster, Higher (2009), Golden (Notes) (2007), and NEWS (2005), as well as various book chapters, articles, visual essays and reviews.
-She serves on the Editorial Board of Journal of Visual Culture, where she was an Editor from 2006-13, and guest/co-edited two issues: Notes for Hong Kong, and other Returns (v6 n3, 2007), and Ways of Seeing (v11 n2, 2012).
+She serves on the Editorial Board of the Journal of Visual Culture, where she was an Editor from 2006-13, and guest/co-edited two issues: Notes for Hong Kong, and other Returns (v6 n3, 2007), and Ways of Seeing (v11 n2, 2012).
 Papers and talks include conferences and events across the UK, including in London, Leeds, Manchester, Newcastle, Norwich, Reading, Southampton; and internationally in Berlin, Hong Kong, Istanbul, Montreal, New York, and Portland.